 The idea of a vaccine can create anxiety, but vaccines are the best way to protect you from dangerous diseases.
 Here’s what you should know.

-Decades of research from organizations within and outside governments around the world have shown that vaccines are safe and prevent dangerous diseases.
+Decades of research have shown that vaccines are safe and prevent dangerous diseases.
 If you have read the opposite online or heard warnings from people you know, evaluate their arguments and facts carefully.
 Going without a vaccine is risky, too — for you and your children.